-The set thread-check cv-multiple-mxs [on|off] command checks if an application uses the same condition variable in multiple calls, by different threads to pthread\cond\wait() or pthread\cond\timedwait(), but specifies different mutexes.
+This option checks if an application uses the same condition variable in multiple calls, by different threads to pthread_cond_wait() or pthread_cond_timedwait(), but specifies different mutexes.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.